runspired/wser-open-dataset/README.md

 When fetching a page to scrape data from, use the `GET` method to participate in the `.fetch-cache`.

 To bypass the fetch cache, set the `ENV` var `FORCE_FETCH=true`.

+### Manual Data

+For the occasional data with no other available source, we keep manually created json in files in`data/manual`.